Search

 If your goldfish is exhibiting behaviors such as swimming erratically, gasping for air, or rubbing against the tank walls, it could be a sign that the tank is too small.

-Additionally, if the tank’s water parameters are unstable despite proper maintenance, it could indicate that the tank size isn’t sufficient for your goldfish’s needs.
+Additionally, if the tank’s water parameters are unstable despite proper maintenance, it could indicate that the tank size for gold fish isn’t sufficient for their needs.

 What do I need for proper goldfish tank maintenance?